No Document Loans for 2022 – No Doc Loans – No Tax Returns

 Q: Can I get a no document cash-out to refinance the loan?

-A: You can get a no doc cash-out refinance loan.
-Most portfolio no doc lenders offer these programs with a specific maximum loan to value ratio.
+A: You can get a no doc cash-out refinance loan and most lenders offer these programs with a specific maximum loan to value ratio of up to 75%.

 Q: Which lenders offer no document loans?